-Whether or not your child attends a Montessori school, you’re probably aware that these schools use very unique methods to stimulate learning from a very young age.
-Maria Montessori (the founder of this type of school) believed in “following the child” as they lead themselves through learning based on joy and wonder at their environment.
-You can recreate this method at home with a Montessori toddler room!
+Whether or not your child attends a Montessori school, you’re probably aware that the Montessori method uses unique ideas to stimulate learning from a very young age.
+You can recreate this method at home with a Montessori toddler bedroom!

-The job of a Montessori room is to provide the tools of exploration.
-That’s why so many parents are becoming interested in creating a Montessori-style toddler room at home as their baby begins exploring!
-Having those same kinds of tools right in their bedroom is an excellent way to enhance your toddler’s ability to learn.
+The job of a Montessori toddler room is to provide the tools of exploration.
+That’s why so many parents are becoming interested in how to create a Montessori bedroom at home as their baby begins exploring!
+Having those same kinds of tools right in their room is an excellent way to enhance your kid’s ability to learn.

 Plus, if a Montessori toddler classroom is out of reach (either geographically or financially – tuition is often in the thousands of dollars), this is a great way for your child to enjoy a similar environment.
-We’ll even discuss how to find the necessary items for a Montessori room on a budget.
+We’ll even discuss how to find the necessary items for a Montessori bedroom on any budget.

 - Opportunities for your toddler to make choices, inspiring critical thinking